CarmeloXue/transfer_system/README.md

  - Inside system, I inflate float value by 100000 and used to do calculation
  - When return amount to user, will deflate by 100000

- But this will bring one issue, cos I save amount in int64 in golang.
-So there will be a case destination account cannot add a certain amount due to exceed limit.
- The flow will be Try(deduct from user success) -> Confirm(add to user failed).
-In current design, I have to manually refund to source user(And this somehow violate TCC rules).

 ### Account Service Endpoints